vojto/dossee-notif/README.md

 Install the following modules:

 - `websocket-server`.
 If you're not using npm, download the source code from the [GitHub repo](https://github.com/miksago/node-websocket-server).

+## About this repository

+This GitHub repository contains the guide, the document you're currently reading.
+There's also source code of what you'll have when you've finished this guide.

 ## Creating simple WebSocket server in Node.js